Knitschi/CPFCMake/documentation/APIDocModules.rst

   PROJECT_NAME                (set to the value of the PROJECT_NAME option) OUTPUT_DIRECTORY            (set to "Generated/<config>/html/doxygen")
   HTML_OUTPUT                 (set to "html")
-  INPUT                       (set to Sources and the directories with the generated package documentation dox files) EXCLUDE                     (set to the external packages source directories that are not listed in ADDITIONAL_PACKAGES) DOTFILE_DIRS                (set to "Generated/<config>/html/doxygen/external") LAYOUT_FILE                 (set to the path of the DOXYGEN_LAYOUT_FILE option)
+  INPUT                       (set to Sources and the directories with the generated package-component documentation dox files)
+  EXCLUDE                     (set to the external packages source directories that are not listed in ADDITIONAL_PACKAGES) DOTFILE_DIRS                (set to "Generated/<config>/html/doxygen/external") LAYOUT_FILE                 (set to the path of the DOXYGEN_LAYOUT_FILE option)